Contact us whenever you need it!

 A surrogate decision maker, also called a healthcare proxy, is an individual appointed to make medical decisions on behalf of someone incapacitated by injury or illness.
 They can also be appointed to take charge when you lack the mental capacity to make decisions in conditions such as:

-The surrogate decision maker can be a family member, friend, or legal representative appointed through legal documentation.
+The surrogate decision maker may be a family member, friend, or legal representative appointed through legal documentation, such as a Durable Power of Attorney.
 Afterward, they become responsible for medical decisions that align with your beliefs, wishes, and values.

-In summary, surrogate consent laws are legal provisions that monitor surrogate decision-making when you cannot make medical decisions.
-These laws establish who can act as a surrogate decision maker, the factors to consider when the appointed person makes the medical decisions, and how to resolve disputes that may arise.
+In summary, surrogate consent laws are legal provisions that monitor surrogate decision-making.
+These laws establish who may serve as a surrogate decision maker and the factors to consider when the appointed person makes medical decisions.
+They also make provisions for dispute resolution.

 Hierarchy Surrogate Consent Laws Consensus Surrogate Consent Laws